goosedb/typist/README.md

 # Typist

 Typist is a library for interpolation.
-It uses type-level strings (`Symbol`s`) for template.
+It uses type-level strings (`Symbol`s) for template.
+It uses `UnconsSynbol` type family which is added in GHC-9.2, so you need GHC version 9.2 or higher to use it.

 Core functionality is in `Typist.Internal.Format`:
 * Type family `Format` which transforms `Symbol` to function which renders final _string_